Bullying is the use of aggression with the intention of hurting another person. Bullying results in pain and distress to the victim.

 1. Report bullying incidents to staff

-2. In cases of serious bullying, the incidents will be recorded by staff
+2. In cases of suspected bullying, incidents will be recorded by staff

-3. In serious cases parents should be informed and will be asked to come in to a meeting to discuss the problem
+4. In serious cases parents will be informed and will be asked to come in to a meeting to discuss the problem

-6. An attempt will be made to help the bully (bullies) change their behaviour.
+7. An attempt will be made to help the bully (bullies) change their behaviour.
 Thorough education, awareness and ownership of behaviour

 2) In serious cases, suspension or even exclusion will be considered